mvolkmann/blog/src/nushell.md

 The following type conversions are supported:

 TODO: Fill in the ??? in this table.

-TODO: How can you create values with these types?
-TODO: binary, line, path, pattern, row
+TODO: How can you create values with types binary, line, path, pattern, and row?

 | From      | To       | Command                                            |
 | --------- | -------- | -------------------------------------------------- |